comet-ml/kangas/README.md

 And viola!
 Now you're started using Kangas.
 If you'd like to explore further, take a look at our example notebooks below:

-## Further Documentation
+## Documentation

-1. <a href="https://github.com/comet-ml/kangas/blob/main/notebooks/DataGrid-Getting%20Started.ipynb">Quickstart Notebook</a>
+1. <a href="https://github.com/comet-ml/kangas/wiki">Documentation Homepage</a>
-2. <a href="https://github.com/comet-ml/kangas/blob/main/notebooks/Integrations.ipynb">Integrations Notebook</a>
+2. <a href="https://github.com/comet-ml/kangas/blob/main/notebooks/DataGrid-Getting%20Started.ipynb">Quickstart Notebook</a>
-3. <a href="https://github.com/comet-ml/kangas/blob/main/README-filters.md">DataGrid Filters</a>
+3. <a href="https://github.com/comet-ml/kangas/blob/main/notebooks/Integrations.ipynb">Integrations Notebook</a>

 ## FAQ

 ### Is Kangas ready for public use?